Liberatii/documentation/docs/pre_migration/assessment/index.rst

      - A score to determine similarity to known test cases

-The following tables will present the function, table and type objects referenced by the statements.
+The following tables will present the function, table, and type objects referenced by the statements.

-By clicking the "Save" button it is possible to save the results of the DML assessment as .json file for further analyzing or sending the Liberatii team for improvements
+By clicking the "Save" button, it is possible to save the results of the DML assessment as a .json file for further analyzing or sending the Liberatii team for improvements

 Running a detailed assessment